Discrimination based on skin tone: Charging decisions

-A 2018 study in the Journal of Empirical Legal Studies found that law enforcement officers in Texas who could charge shoplifters with two types of crimes (one more serious, one less so) due to a vaguely worded statute were more likely to charge blacks and Hispanics with the more serious crime.

-A 2017 report by the Marshall Project found that killings of black men by whites were far more likely to be deemed "justifiable" than killings by any other combination of races.
+A 2018 study in the Journal of Empirical Legal Studies found that law enforcement officers in Texas who could charge shoplifters with two types of crimes (one more serious, one less so) due to a vaguely worded statute were more likely to charge Black and Hispanic people with the more serious crime.
+A 2017 report by the Marshall Project found that killings of Black men by whites were far more likely to be deemed "justifiable" than killings by any other combination of races.

 Legal representation, bail decisions, trials, and convictions

-A 2019 audit study found that lawyers are less likely to take on clients with black-sounding names than white-sounding names.

-A 2018 study in the Quarterly Journal of Economics found that bail judges in Miami and Philadelphia were racially biased against black defendants, as white defendants had higher rates of pretrial misconduct than black defendants.
+A 2019 audit study found that lawyers are less likely to take on clients with Black-sounding names than white-sounding names.
+A 2018 study in The Quarterly Journal of Economics found that bail judges in Miami and Philadelphia were racially biased against Black defendants, as white defendants had higher rates of pretrial misconduct than black defendants.
 A 2022 study in the American Economic Review found that New York City judges engaged in racial discrimination against black defendants in bail decisions.

-A 2012 study found that "(i) juries formed from all-white jury pools convict black defendants significantly (16 percentage points) more often than white defendants, and (ii) this gap in conviction rates is entirely eliminated when the jury pool includes at least one black member."
+A 2012 study found that "(i) juries formed from all-white jury pools convict black defendants significantly (16 percentage points) more often than white defendants, and (ii) this gap in conviction rates is entirely eliminated when the jury pool includes at least one black member".
 A 2018 National Bureau of Economic Research experiment found that law students, economics students, and practicing lawyers who watched 3D virtual reality videos of court trials (where the researchers altered the race of the defendants) showed a racial bias against minorities.

-DNA exonerations in rape cases strongly suggest that the wrongful conviction rate is higher for black convicts than white convicts.
+DNA exonerations in rape cases strongly suggest that the wrongful conviction rate is higher for Black convicts than white convicts.